mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 <http://www.internationalgenome.org/>

-The first couple of questions for your lab report relate to the 1000 Genomes Project - you should be able to find the answers to those questions by reading the website.
+The first couple of questions for your assignment relate to the 1000 Genomes Project - you should be able to find the answers to those questions by having a look around their website.

 Aligned sequence data from the 1000 Genomes Project was obtained from their ftp download site.
 For this lab we are using a relatively small